 Hemp seed oil, linoleic acid, Alaskan Salmon oil, and other flax seed oil will provide additional advantages to the pug’s coat and hair that’ll easily reducing shedding.

 In addition, supplements such as fatty acid and Omega promote better health in the coat of your pug dog.
-Moreover, it help to reducing joint inflammation and pain- these supplements will allow the growth of healthy skin.
+Moreover, it helps to reduce joint inflammation and pain- these supplements will allow the growth of healthy skin.

 The Omega fatty acids will reduce hair breakage while strengthening the quality of the dog’s underlying skin.
 How?
-They contain DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid) that are fatty acid from fish.
+They contain DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid) that are fatty acids from fish.